josemoralesarilla/personal_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Assistant Professor in [Texas A&M's Bush School of Government and Public Service](https://bush.tamu.edu/).
+I am a Research Professor at Tecnologico de Monterrey's [Graduate School of Government and Public Transformation](https://egobiernoytp.tec.mx/es).
 My fields of research are Political Economy and Development Economics.
-My work leverages advanced quantitative methods to study the political causes and consequences of some of today's most pressing development issues - inequality, violence, trade and growth.
+My work leverages advanced quantitative methods to study the political causes and consequences of some of today's most pressing development issues - inequality, violence, trade, migration and growth.
 I have a PhD in Public Policy from Harvard University, and pursued postdoctoral research at [Princeton Politics](https://politics.princeton.edu/) and Harvard's [Growth Lab](https://growthlab.cid.harvard.edu/).
-Starting in the Fall of 2024, I'll be a Research Professor in the Graduate School of Government and Public Transformation at ITESM in Mexico City.
+Previously, I was an Assistant Professor in [Texas A&M's Bush School of Government and Public Service](https://bush.tamu.edu/).

 {{< icon name="download" pack="fas" >}} You can download my CV [here](uploads/resume.pdf).